SotolitoLabs/sotolitoOS-setup/RaspberryPiSetupNotes.md

 EOF
 ```

-*The arm_64bit option has to be set no zero for the board to boot in 64 bit mode*
+*The arm_64bit option has to be set to one for the board to boot in 64 bit mode*

 If you're already on arm just use dracut and be happy